 Hardship Distributions From Self-Directed IRAs

 Life happens.
 Many investors have found themselves needing to tap into an IRA because of a short-term financial crunch, purchase a first-time home for themselves or a family member, or fund college costs.
 Under normal circumstances, withdrawals from both self-directed IRAs and conventional IRAs are subject to a substantial 10 percent excise tax if made prior to age 59½.
-Congress enacted the painful penalty to ensure that taxpayers would truly treat their IRAs as long-term investment vehicles rather than short-term tax-advantaged playthings.
+Congress enacted the painful penalty to ensure that taxpayers would truly treat their Self-Directed IRAs as long-term investment vehicles rather than short-term tax-advantaged playthings.

 But they were also realistic: They anticipated that people would occasionally need to access their retirement funds for financial emergencies.
-They also believed that if they didn’t cut people a break on the 10 percent penalty under some circumstances, or allow access to their money, people would be less likely to actually contribute to IRAs.
+They also believed that if they didn’t cut people a break on the 10 percent penalty under some circumstances, or allow access to their money, people would be less likely to actually contribute to Self-Directed IRAs.
 This would defeat the whole purpose behind IRAs and self-directed IRAs: To help secure a retirement income for the taxpayer and his or her family.

 Self-Directed IRA Hardship Withdrawals